Mentoring for B.A.M.E. employees

 Although mentoring partnerships do not need to be overly formalised, it is important that you both discuss your expectations and hopes when you first meet.
 It is also useful for you both to discuss and agree to the guidelines below:

-• confidentiality: in regards to mentoring partnerships, this term means any matters that are discussed between a mentor and a mentee should be treated as confidential unless there is concern that a party is at risk of harm to themselves or others
+• confidentiality: in regard to mentoring partnerships, this term means any matters that are discussed between a mentor and a mentee should be treated as confidential unless there is concern that a party is at risk of harm to themselves or others

 • openness: the mentor and mentee should be open and truthful with each other.
 They should also feel comfortable to express any matters that they do not want to discuss or talk about